parhamyassini/p4app/README.md

 // In case of linkID change, switch can compute new hashes and update filters
     register<bit<1>>(1) compute_filter;
 ```
-> To enable the switch to calculate  new bistrings for a given linkID,  we use *compute_filter* bit.
-This is setable from control plane and in case it is set the P4 will compute a new filter bitstring for the given linkIDs.
+> To enable the switch to calculate  new bitstrings for a given linkID,  we use *compute_filter* bit.
+This is settable from control plane and in case it is set the P4 will compute a new filter bitstring for the given linkIDs.
-> **Currently, seems unecessary as bitstrings can be passed dirctly by ctrl plane.**
+> **Currently, seems unnecessary as bitstrings can be passed directly by ctrl plane.**

 #### Processing packets
 For packets arriving from a leaf switch, spine will forward them on ports given by spine_us using *output_port_select()*.

 For packets arriving from a core switch:
-For each link connected to the switch, if it was included in common label, it will replicate the packet on that link/port.
-Otherwise, it will check the bitwise AND between <link bitstring (from register arrays)> and <spine_ds\> label and  if the result is same as bitstring packet will be replicated on that link.
+For each link connected to the switch, if it was included in the common label, it will replicate the packet on that link/port.
+Otherwise, it will check the bitwise AND between <link bitstring (from register arrays)> and <spine_ds\> label and  if the result is the same as bitstring packet will be replicated on that link.

 ## Limitations and considerations